fummicc1/RECO_android/README.md

 ## ViewModel
 - Each `fragment` has one `ViewModel`.
 - `ViewModel` stores what users want to see.
-- `ViewModel` coordinates two layer, `View` and `Model`, like mapping data from outside into presentable one.
 - `Viewmodel` depends on `Repository`.

 ## Repository